 - A mouth barrier, such as a dental dam, can be used to reduce the spread of infection through oral sexual activity.
 You can discuss this method with your dentist or doctor.

-- Be responsible.
-Avoid sexual contact if you have symptoms of an infection or if you are being treated for an STI, such as HIV.
-If you or your partner has herpes, avoid sexual contact when a blister is present and use condoms at all other times.
+- Tell your sex partner or partners if you have symptoms of an infection or if you're being treated for an STI, such as HIV or herpes.
+If you or your partner has herpes, avoid sexual contact when a blister is present.
+If you and your partner have sex, use a latex condom.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine

 Brian O'Brien, MD, FRCPC - Internal Medicine

 Specialist Medical Reviewer Peter Shalit, MD, PhD - Internal Medicine, Infectious Disease